-->

 Timeless Elegance: Marcello Gandini's Design for Urraco

-Rare ONES - In the year 2023, the Lamborghini Urraco, a name that conjures images of a spirited little bull, is celebrating its 53rd birthday.
-Among the illustrious Lamborghini family, the Urraco holds a unique position as a more accessible sports car, and during the 1970s, it the preferred choice for enthusiasts seeking an alternative to the likes of Ferrari Dino, Maserati Merak, or Lamborghini Miura.
+In 2023, one such icon celebrates its 53rd birthday—a car whose name evokes the image of a spirited little bull: the Lamborghini Urraco.
+Among the illustrious Lamborghini family, the Urraco occupies a unique position as a more accessible sports car.
+In the 1970s, it became the preferred choice for enthusiasts seeking an alternative to contemporaries like the Ferrari Dino, Maserati Merak, or even Lamborghini's own Miura

 The Lamborghini Urraco designed by Marcello Gandini of Carrozzeria Bertone.
 (Picture from: OtoBlitz)